Click on the links below to preview selected pages from this course.

 - The Matrix Interferents

-- Among the most common matrix interferents in blood, which is considered to be the most preventable with precautions taken during sample collection and...
+- Which blood matrix interferent is considered to be the most preventable when precautions are taken during sample collection and handling?

 - Investigating Unanticipated Analytical Findings

 Level of instruction: Basic

 Intended Audience: This course is intended for phlebotomists, phlebotomy supervisors, patient care coordinators, medical laboratory technicians, medical laboratory scientists, laboratory supervisors, managers and directors.
 This course is also appropriate for medical laboratory science students and pathology residents.

 Author Information: Jack A. Maggiore, PhD, MT(ASCP) serves as the Assistant Laboratory Director of Chemistry and is Head of Research and Development at Doctor's Data, Inc. in Saint Charles, Illinois.
 Dr. Maggiore is a medical technologist, certified by the ASCP, with a Master of Science in Clinical Chemistry and Doctorate in Pathology from the University of Illinois.
 His expertise includes clinical instrumentation, method development and validation, quality assurance, medical device clinical trials, and scientific regulatory affairs.
 His clinical research interests include development of novel biomarkers for chronic diseases using blood spots and other non-conventional samples.
 Dr. Maggiore holds several medical device patents, has authored more than fifty peer-reviewed and invited publications and textbook chapters, and has presented his research findings at international scientific society meetings.
 Dr. Maggiore's mission is to work with health care professionals to empower consumers to take a more active role in their health maintenance.